elibenporat/learn-to-code-rust-baseball/articles/05 - Structuring Data.md

 ```

 You'll notice that we now have a mixture of different types.
 We have some integers (`u32` and `u16`), as well as `String`s and the custom type we defined (`BatSide`).

+We also added the `Clone` instruction to our `derive`.
+This will make our lives easier in future chapters.

 Let's now change the `let mut response` line to look like this: